BD-KD: Balancing the Divergences for Online Knowledge Distillation: Methodology

-where, $y_t$ and $y_s$ are the teacher’s and student’s prediction, respectively and $\tau$ is the temperature to soften the probabilities for distillation.As we can see from Eq. \ref{eq:teacher_obj}, the teacher’s KL loss is different than the one used in other online methods.
-Unlike other online methods, the reverse KL terms used in our teacher objective function simply acts like a regularizer which in turn can help combat the overconfidence problem commonly observed in large over-parametrized network.
-Better calibrated teacher leads to better soft labels and therefore ensure better distillation performance.
+where $p^t$ and $p^s$ are the teacher’s and student’s predictions, respectively and $\tau$ is the temperature to soften these probabilities for distillation. $i$ represents the $i$-th samples in the training set. $y_i$ is the ground truth label of sample $i$, one-hot encoded.
+We see from Eq. \ref{eq:teacher_obj} that the teacher’s KL loss is different than those used in other online methods.
+In our method, the reverse KL term used in the teacher objective function acts as a regularizer, which combats the overconfidence problem commonly observed in large networks.

-\textbf{Adaptive balancing of $\delta_{f}$ and $\delta_{r}$.} To maximize the impact of replacing the forward KL with balanced KL, we follow the following strategy: (1) First we calculate the entropy of the output class probability distribution (i.e, softmax output) of both teacher and student networks, respectively $H_t$ and $H_s$.
-(2) Calculate the error $H_s - H_t $.
-(3) If this error is positive then the student is overestimating the teacher’s uncertainty.
-Therefore, we put more emphasis on the reverse KL, meaning we use $\delta_{r} >> \delta_{f}$.
-If this error is negative, the student is underestimating the teacher's uncertainty, then we use $\delta_{f} >> \delta_{r}$.